 River view in the winter- Rijksmuseum Public Domain

-As part of the EUscreenXL project, the Netherlands Institute for Sound and Vision teamed up this spring with the World Meteorological Organization (WMO) to create an online exhibition that uses digital cultural heritage materials to tell the story of significant meteorological events that have occurred in Europe over the past 600 years.
+As part of the EUscreenXL project, the Netherlands Institute for Sound & Vision teamed up this spring with the World Meteorological Organization (WMO) to create an online exhibition that uses digital cultural heritage materials to tell the story of significant meteorological events that have occurred in Europe over the past 600 years.
 The exhibition is currently available as part of the WMO’s 17th World Congress which occurs every five years and brings representatives from every corner of the globe.
-Making use of a variety of heritage repositories including EUscreen, Open Cultuur Data, Open Beelden and Europeana, Sound and Vision, with support from EUscreenXL partners NInA and the WMO created a timeline that allows visitors to browse through artistic, journalistic and historical depictions of meteorological events that shook Europe.
+Making use of a variety of heritage repositories including EUscreen, Open Cultuur Data, Open Beelden and Europeana, Sound & Vision, with support from EUscreenXL partners NInA and the WMO created a timeline that allows visitors to browse through artistic, journalistic and historical depictions of meteorological events that shook Europe.

 The Little Ice Age